Spare Any Change?

 It should come as no surprise that Thailand’s cities have a high number of panhandlers, especially Bangkok.
 The hope of striking it rich in the big city lures people from far and wide but this is often a dream and not a reality.
 Especially when compared to neighbouring countries, the amount of panhandling that goes on in Thailand is negligible and most often amiable.

-In general, panhandlers tend to sit either playing an instrument or rather innocuously and180202k1.jpg hope for the best.
+In general, panhandlers tend to sit either playing an instrument or rather innocuously and hope for the best.
 It is uncommon to be hassled, grabbed or shouted at as you walk by.
 In the more popular tourist spots, though, people asking for money can get very forceful and stubborn and desperation sometimes fuels aggression.

 Fortunately for the needy, the Buddhist-influenced Thai practice of making merit (‘tamboon’) and of being generous without strings attached (called ‘Dana’ in Pali) ensures that small donations are more frequently given out than one might think.